Reading time: 5 minutes

 Telstra

-Telstra has an international roaming plan or a pre-paid account that gives you broadband services while you’re travelling abroad.
-The International Day Pass is just AU$5 a day for New Zealand!
+Telstra has International Roaming that lets you use your mobile service while you're travelling abroad.
+It’s automatically enabled on all mobile plans.
+Rates vary depending on the destination, but their International Day Pass is just AU$5 a day for New Zealand.

 Optus